-- net cash provided by operating activities of AllianceBernstein, - · proceeds from borrowings and from sales or other dispositions of assets in the ordinary course of business, and - income from investments in marketable securities, liquid investments and other financial instruments that are acquired for investment purposes and that have a value that may be readily established, and then subtracting from this amount the sum of:
+- net cash provided by operating activities of AllianceBernstein, - proceeds from borrowings and from sales or other dispositions of assets in the ordinary course of business, and - income from investments in marketable securities, liquid investments and other financial instruments that are acquired for investment purposes and that have a value that may be readily established, and then subtracting from this amount the sum of:

-- · payments in respect of the principal of borrowings, and - amounts expended for the purchase of assets in the ordinary course of business.
+- payments in respect of the principal of borrowings, and - amounts expended for the purchase of assets in the ordinary course of business.

-On August 2, 2012, the General Partner declared a distribution of \$72.9 million, or \$0.26 per AllianceBernstein Unit, representing a distribution of Available Cash Flow for the three months ended June 30, 2012.
+On October 24, 2012, the General Partner declared a distribution of \$115.0 million, or \$0.41 per AllianceBernstein Unit, representing a distribution of Available Cash Flow for the three months ended September 30, 2012.
 The General Partner, as a result of its 1% general partnership interest, is entitled to receive 1% of each distribution.
-The distribution is payable on August 30, 2012 to holders of record on August 13, 2012.
+The distribution is payable on November 21, 2012 to holders of record on November 5, 2012.

-Real Estate Charges
+3. Real Estate Charges

 During 2010, we performed a comprehensive review of our real estate requirements in New York in connection with our workforce reductions commencing in 2008.
-As a result, during 2010 we decided to sub-lease over 380,000 square feet in New York (approximately 75% of this space has been sublet) and largely consolidate our New York-based employees into two office locations from three.
-We recorded pre-tax real estate charges of \$101.7 million in 2010 that reflected the net present value of the difference between the amount of our on-going contractual operating lease obligations for this space and our estimate of current market rental rates (\$76.2 million), as well as the write-off of leasehold improvements, furniture and equipment related to this space (\$25.5 million).
+As a result, during 2010 we decided to sub-lease over 380,000 square feet in New York (over 75% of this space has been sublet) and largely consolidate our New York-based employees into two office locations from three.
+We recorded pre-tax real estate charges of \$101.7 million in 2010 that reflected the net present value of the difference between the amount of our ongoing contractual operating lease obligations for this space and our estimate of current market rental rates (\$76.2 million), as well as the write-off of leasehold improvements, furniture and equipment related to this space (\$25.5 million).
 We periodically review our assumptions and estimates used in recording these charges.
 During 2011, we reduced our real estate liability by \$3.5 million as a result of changes in our estimates.
-During the first quarter of 2012, we recorded pre-tax real estate charges totaling \$9.3 million, reflecting \$8.8 million resulting from the abandonment of our leased New York City Data Center office space and \$0.5 million resulting from a change in estimates relating to our 2010 real estate charge for New York City office space yet to be subleased.
-The New York City Data Center charge consisted of the net present value of the difference between the amount of on-going contractual operating lease obligations for this space and our estimate of current market rental rates (\$7.1 million) and the write-off of leasehold improvements, furniture and equipment related to this space (\$1.7 million).
-During the second quarter of 2012, we recorded pre-tax real estate charges totaling \$6.8 million resulting from a change in estimates relating to our 2010 real estate charge for New York City office space yet to be subleased.
-The following table summarizes the activity in the liability account relating to our New York consolidation for the following periods:
+During the first six months of 2012, we recorded pre-tax real estate charges totaling \$16.1 million, reflecting \$8.8 million resulting from the abandonment of our leased New York City Data Center office space and \$7.3 million resulting from a change in estimates relating to previously recorded real estate charges.
+The New York City Data Center charge consisted of the net present value of the difference between the amount of ongoing contractual operating lease obligations for this space and \$7.1 million, and the write-off of leasehold improvements, furniture and equipment related to this space and our estimate of current market rental rates (\$7.1 million) and the write-off of leasehold improvements, furniture and equipment related to this space and our estimate of current market rental rates (\$7.1 million) and the write-off of leasehold improvements, furniture and equipment related to this space (\$1.7 million).